Downtown Arts Alliance

-As nature springs forth with color and variety this April, the Downtown Arts Alliance celebrates the ever-brightening burst of local artistic talents displayed in eight downtown galleries this April 7, 5-9 pm.
+As nature springs forth with color and variety this April, the Downtown Arts Alliance celebrates the ever-brightening burst of local artistic talents displayed in ten downtown galleries this April 6, 5-9 pm.

 Accompanied by live music and good food and drink, the galleries will present residents and visitors alike the opportunity to enjoy the visual arts.
 Springtime seems particularly appropriate for this sort of colorful party!
 On the first Thursday of even-numbered months, visual artists generously share their works with art-lovers of all ages during the Downtown Gallery Crawls.
-Thursday, April 7, 5-9 pm, is again time to enjoy art in the cultural districts of downtown Monroe and West Monroe.
+Thursday, April 6, 5-9 pm, is again time to enjoy art in the cultural districts of downtown Monroe and West Monroe.
 Totally free, the evening includes wonderful art of all kinds.
-Downtown River Jam will also present live music at Bry Park, downtown Monroe, during the Crawl.
+The whole family, all ages and tastes, will enjoy catching this particular fever!

-Original art will be for sale, too, with no sales taxes charged because the galleries are in an official cultural district.
+Original art will be for sale, too, just in time for spring home redecorating.
 Resident and guest artists will be on hand to talk with patrons about their art.
-And neighbors will simply enjoy visiting with neighbors during this bi-monthly occasion!
+And neighbors will simply enjoy visiting with neighbors during this bi-monthly occasion.

-Then, down by the River on South Grand Street, Monroe’s newest gallery, the Garrett House, presents “The Heavens Declare,” an exhibit of artworks by Geneva Academy’s K-12th grade students.
+Then, down by the River on South Grand Street, the Crawler will find the Garrett House, which will present a delightful exhibit of artworks by Geneva Academy’s K-12th grade students.
+Their teacher is Bethany Wilkins.
 This very special showcase promises to be a fun-filled spring evening filled with kids, art, music and food.

-The artists of the Downtown Arts Alliance, as well as their appreciative public, sincerely thank the always-generous DAA sponsors, especially Presenting Sponsor Louisiana Pain Care, and including Bancorp South, Creed and Creed Law Firm, Fiesta Nutrition Center, Monroe-West Monroe Convention and Visitors Bureau, Northeast Louisiana Arts Council, Sir Speedy, the News-Star, KEDM Public Radio, DeltaStyle, Louisiana Division of the Arts, Restaurant Cotton, Rawls DeSigns, Cross Keys Bank, Lavalle Salomon Law Office, Warehouse Restaurant, Restaurant Sage, Antique Alley Merchants’ Association, Choice Brands and Marsala Beverage.
+The artists of the Downtown Arts Alliance, as well as their appreciative public, sincerely thank the always-generous DAA sponsors, especially Louisiana Pain Care, Bancorp South, Creed and Creed Law Firm, Fiesta Nutrition Center, Monroe-West Monroe Convention and Visitors Bureau, Masur Museum of Art, Northeast Louisiana Arts Council, Sir Speedy, the News-Star, KEDM Public Radio, DeltaStyle, Louisiana Division of the Arts, Rawls DeSigns, Cross Keys Bank, Lavalle Salomon Law Office, Warehouse #1 Restaurant, Antique Alley Merchant1 Association, Choice Brands and Marsala Beverage.

 Sponsorships are still available.
 For information on levels of support and benefits, see the organization’s website at www.downtowngallerycrawl.com and Facebook page (search Downtown Gallery Crawl).